DPDK/dpdk/doc/guides/contributing/abi_policy.rst

 ------------------

 #.
 Major ABI versions are declared no more frequently than yearly.
 Compatibility
-   with the major ABI version is mandatory in subsequent releases until a new major ABI version is declared.
+   with the major ABI version is mandatory in subsequent releases until a :ref:`new major ABI version <new_abi_version>` is declared.
 #.
 Major ABI versions are usually but not always declared aligned with a
    :ref:`LTS release <stable_lts_releases>`.
 #.
 The ABI version is managed at a project level in DPDK, and is reflected in